SamuelBProenca/SamuelBProenca/README.md

 ## About Me

 Hello!
-I am [Your Name], a fullstack developer in constant growth and learning.
+I am Samuel Proença, a fullstack developer in constant growth and learning.

 ### Technologies I use:
 - **Front-end**: HTML, CSS, JavaScript, React, Next.js